KristjanTammekivi/Haredo/README.md

 haredo.exchange(exchange).publish(message); // Now message will be in the exchange for 15 seconds before being routed
 ```

+## Unexpected behaviour

+### Anonymous queues

+When a queue doesn't have a name (when you pass either empty string / null / undefined as a name), RabbitMQ generates a
+name starting with the prefix `amq.` for it automatically.
+As queues starting with that prefix are reserved, trying to
+assert it will result in an error.
+Because of this the setup phase of queues that have that name will not be automatically
+set up.

 ## Notes

 Haredo wraps around [amqplib](https://www.npmjs.com/package/amqplib) and a number of docstrings for methods are either